pootle/pimotors/README.md

 It runs on raspbian lite (i.e. the command line only version)

-1 enable i2c
+* enable i2c
-1 if using the adafruit dc and stepper motor HAT, install the adafruit libraries for the HAT - https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software
+* if using the adafruit dc and stepper motor HAT, [install the adafruit libraries for the HAT](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software).

-1 clone this repository
+* clone this repository
-1 in the folder: **python3 main.py**
+* in the folder: **python3 main.py**